As a program, we are committed to providing the best environment for our student-athletes tto learn and grow as players and as people.

 Coaching Staff & Administration

 We currently have 4 Prior Lake High School Boys Soccer teams: Varsity, Junior Varsity, 10, & 9.
 Placement on these teams depends on the number of players attending tryouts from each grade level.
 Our goal is to create rosters of 18 players at each level.
 The Varsity team is our most competitive level.
 The JV, 10, and 9 teams are filled based on numbers at each grade level.
-Please note that the numbers dictate how the other teams are formed.
+Please note that the numbers dictate how the other teams are formed - teams are not created in the same manner as club teams.

 All players must be registered for fall sports/activities and have an updated physical on file to participate in tryouts.
 All questions regarding registration should be directed to the Activities Office.